Iliascka/coffee-shop-website/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This project is the second assignment in the Software Engineering program at TripleTen.
+It is a landing page built using semantic HTML5, CSS, and a Flat BEM file structure.

+## Project Structure

+The webpage is divided into five main sections, each created as an individual block and styled with its own CSS file:

+- **Header**
+  Contains the navigation menu and introductory content.

+- **Recipes**
+  Displays two featured coffee recipes inside styled recipe cards.

+- **Book a Table** (Form section)
+  A custom HTML form where users can enter their name, number of guests, date, and email.
+  Includes the structure required for form validation.

+- **Menu**
+  A multi-column café menu built with Flexbox, list dividers, and BEM classes.

+- **About / Contacts**
+  Provides information about the café and includes animated decorative elements created with CSS keyframes.

 ## Project features